pritchardtw/pritchardtw.github.io/README.md

-# PersonalSite
+# React Personal Website

-My personal website that is raw HTML, CSS, and JS.
+This is my personal website, in React!